What’s a Wireframe?

 From Wireframe to Final Design

-Nearly every site is somewhat unique, but borrows many elements from site layouts and designs in the past, and although the digital world is constantly changing, there are definitely consistent elements and best-practices that allow your users to quickly understand who you are, and get to what they’re looking for on your website.
-Let’s see what all of this ends up becoming and take a look at the final design of the website (after the design stage has been complete):
+Nearly every site is somewhat unique, but borrows many elements from site layouts and designs in the past, and although the digital world is constantly changing, there are definitely consistent elements and best practices that allow your users to quickly understand who you are, and get to what they’re looking for on your website.
+Let’s see what all of this ends up becoming and take a look at the final design of the website (after the design stage has been completed):

 Wireframes, Designs & Change-Orders